 Among the 15 states without any EITC, eight states have no state income tax, the typical mechanism used to finance and provide administrative structure for a state EITC, and none took any steps toward introducing a state EITC.
 Three states with a state income tax, but no EITC of any kind (Mississippi, North Carolina, and West Virginia) did consider a refundable EITC of at least 10% of the federal credit, but no bills passed.

 The figures below show how states compare to one another in adopting and fully implementing a refundable state EITC of at least 10% of the federal credit that applies to all eligible taxpayers with children under age 3.

 HOW DOES THE STATE EITC VARY ACROSS STATES?

 EITC Value, Refundability, and Eligibility Varies Across States

 States also vary in how they choose to fund their credit.
-For example, Washington does not have a state income tax, so state leaders will need to draw from other revenue sources to provide their state EITC, called the Working Families Tax Credit, when it is implemented in 2022.21
+For example, Washington does not have a state income tax, so state leaders drew from other revenue sources to provide their state EITC, called the Working Families Tax Credit, when it was newly implemented this year.20